A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 This is what I keep learning, even when I wish I didn’t have to learn it again.

-Presence that can sit with silence.
+Someone who can sit in silence.

-Presence that does not demand resolution.
+Someone who does not demand resolution.

 And still—quietly, almost imperceptibly—life keeps reaching for life.